 And lastly, sleep is not a uniform state.
 There’s non-rapid eye movement (NREM) and rapid eye movement (REM or dreaming sleep).
 Within NREM there are different stages, with deep sleep being the most restorative (and the hardest to get enough of).
 The neurotransmitters needed to optimize one, can interfere with the other.

 While melatonin is often thought of, and typically described, as a sleep hormone, it is a darkness hormone—it’s produced at night whether an animal would normally be asleep or active at night.

 Most of us achieve the best sleep results when our sleep and wake drives are synchronized to the sun's schedule, which is why lighting plays such a large role in sleep-wake rhythms.
-The most obvious circadian rhythm is the one that induces sleep when darkness sets in and keeps you alert during the day.
+The most obvious circadian rhythm is the one that induces sleep at night, wakes us in the morning and keeps you alert and active during the day.
 This rhythm is strongly influenced by light and darkness.
 Nighttime bright light exposure, especially to certain colors (e.g., blue light) can interfere with the sleep-wake activity rhythm, suppressing melatonin production and keeping you up longer.
 Listen in as Dr. Molly Maloof describes the power of an evening routine, where we avoid nighttime light exposure, in a recent podcast entitled: The Science of Sleep.

 Achieving restorative sleep is far more than just taking sleep-inducing herbs before bed or a dose of melatonin many times higher than what our brain naturally makes.

 At Neurohacker Collective, we believe that achieving restorative sleep is far more than just taking sleep-inducing herbs before bed—hitting the GABA brake hard a bit before bedtime—or a dose of melatonin many times higher than what our brain naturally makes.
 Sleep that restores is the result of comprehensive support of the molecules and pathways that are involved in stress, relaxation, sleep load and circadian sleep-wake rhythms.
 These are the brain areas we focused on when developing Qualia Night.
 Good sleep should result in feeling refreshed and recharged.
-And Qualia Night does just that.
+Qualia Night was formulated to do just that.
 Learn more here.